Coherence of Supermassive Black Hole Binary Demographics with the nHz Stochastic Gravitational Wave Background: Stochastic Gravitational Wave Background Spectrum

 \section{Stochastic Gravitational Wave Background Spectrum}

 We compute the present-day SGWB energy density for our two dual AGN fraction scenarios (Fig.~\ref{fig:SGWB}), compared with the posterior distribution of SGWB spectra from NANOGrav 15 years \citep{NANOGrav:2023gor}, European PTA Data Release 2 (EPTA DR2) \citep{EPTA:2023fyk}, and Parkes PTA Data Release 3 (PPTA DR3) \citep{Reardon:2023gzh}.
-For comparison, we show results from a phenomenological galaxy evolution model derived via MCMC sampling of the NANOGrav data \citep{Bi:2023tib}, along with sensitivity curves of future gravitational wave detectors of LISA \citep{2021arXiv210801167B}, Taiji \citep{Chen:2023zkb}, and TianQin \citep{TianQin:2015yph}.
-We note that SMBHBs at higher frequencies would undergo significant frequency evolution or merge within an observation time, and thus could be resolved as discrete GW sources or bursts.
-However, our current framework is dedicated to predicting the collective, unresolved background.
-Therefore, rapid chirping or merging events are not individually incorporated; instead, their GW emission is integrated into the total background signal and constitutes SGWB.
+For comparison, we show results from a phenomenological galaxy evolution model derived via MCMC sampling of the NANOGrav data \citep{Bi:2023tib}.
+It is important to emphasize that while our analytical model predicts a smooth spectrum representing the ensemble average, the actual SGWB at these high frequencies ($f \gtrsim 10^{-8}$~Hz) is dominated by a finite number of discrete sources.
+This discreteness leads to significant realization variance, causing the actual spectrum to appear jagged rather than smooth \citep[e.g.,][]{Sesana:2008xk, Rosado:2015epa, Kelley:2017vox}.
+Although modeling these specific realizations via Monte Carlo sampling is beyond the scope of this work, our result provides the expected amplitude of the background assuming a continuous population.

 Our Baseline model case shows good agreement with the observed nHz SGWB signals across the PTA frequency range.
 In contrast, the galaxy pair-based model ("Weigel+18") overproduces the low-frequency signals at $\lesssim 3\mathrm{nHz}$ due to abundant $\gtrsim 10^9 M_{\odot}$ SMBHB population.
 These results demonstrate that our observationally motivated baseline model better captures the spectral behavior of the SGWB.